“How did we get here, and what can I do to change it?”

 July 2-23, 2024

 If you are a young person (15-18) and want to develop your activism skills, apply to the Encampment.
-The 2025 application opens in the fall.
+The 2025 application is open!

 News & Events